 Professor Bouris has published extensively in the field of adolescent health and HIV/AIDS prevention and treatment.
 Her research has been funded by the National Institute of Mental Health, the Centers for Disease Control and Prevention, the National Institute on Drug Abuse, and the Ford Foundation.
 Her current research projects are examining the role of families in supporting the health of younger gay and bisexual men and transgender women at risk for and living with HIV/AIDS, digital media and storytelling interventions, and the development and implementation of social support interventions to improve outcomes along the HIV Continuum of Care for young cisgender MSM and transgender women of color.

 Professor Bouris is Co-Director of the Chicago Center for HIV Elimination (CCHE) and of the Behavioral, Social, and Implementation Sciences Core of the Third Coast Center for AIDS Research.
 She also is a faculty affiliate of the University of Chicago’s Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health (Ci3), Center for the Study of Gender and Sexuality and Center for Human Potential and Public Policy.

 Prior to joining SSA, Professor Bouris was a post-doctoral research scientist at the Columbia University School of Social Work.
 She also served as a social worker on a number of family-based research projects working with parents and adolescents in New York, NY.
 As part of this work, she provided clinical, psychosocial, and intervention services to parents on how to help their adolescent children avoid unintended pregnancies, STIs, and HIV.

-Professor Bouris received her Ph.D., M.Phil., and M.S.W from the Columbia University School of Social Work and her B.A. in Women’s Studies from the University of California at Berkeley.
+Professor Bouris received a PhD, MPhil, and MSW from the Columbia University School of Social Work and a BA in Women’s Studies from the University of California at Berkeley.